abhineetCode/AgenticRagLearning/README.md

 The representation of word changes based on surrounding context, so for example in transformer model, word “bank” would have different representation in the sentences.”
 I am going to the bank to deposit money” and “I am sitting at the bank of the river.”

+**What are embedding models?**

+Embedding models are algorithms trained to encapsulate information into dense representations in a multi-dimensional space.
+Data scientists use embedding models to enable ML models to comprehend and reason with high-dimensional data.
+These are common embedding models used in ML applications.

+1. Principal component analysis

+Principal component analysis (PCA) is a dimensionality-reduction technique that reduces complex data types into low-dimensional vectors.
+It finds data points with similarities and compresses them into embedding vectors that reflect the original data.
+While PCA allows models to process raw data more efficiently, information loss may occur during processing.

+2. Singular value decomposition

+Singular value decomposition (SVD) is an embedding model that transforms a matrix into its singular matrices.
+The resulting matrices retain the original information while allowing models to better comprehend the semantic relationships of the data they represent.
+Data scientists use SVD to enable various ML tasks, including image compression, text classification, and recommendation.

+3. Word2Vec

+Word2Vec is an ML algorithm trained to associate words and represent them in the embedding space.
+Data scientists feed the Word2Vec model with massive textual datasets to enable natural language understanding.
+The model finds similarities in words by considering their context and semantic relationships.
+There are two variants of Word2Vec—Continuous Bag of Words (CBOW) and Skip-gram.
+CBOW allows the model to predict a word from the given context, while Skip-gram derives the context from a given word.
+While Word2Vec is an effective word embedding technique, it cannot accurately distinguish contextual differences of the same word used to imply different meanings.

+4. BERT

+BERT is a transformer-based language model trained with massive datasets to understand languages like humans do.
+Like Word2Vec, BERT can create word embeddings from input data it was trained with.
+Additionally, BERT can differentiate contextual meanings of words when applied to different phrases.
+For example, BERT creates different embeddings for ‘play’ as in “I went to a play” and “I like to play.”